 - 1. After saving a form, if there are errors, CVSSD E-Grants will provide error messages at the top of a page directing the applicant to errors on a form. - 2.
 The CVSSD E-Grants system will not allow an application to be submitted with error messages on any form within the application. - 3.
-Required fields have an asterisk (\), however, other fields may need to be completed as well. - Remember to click "Save" frequently to save the information you have written.
+Required fields have an asterisk (), however, other fields may need to be completed as well. - 4.
+For radial button selections, click once to mark or change your selection, double-click to remove the selection completely. - 5.
+Remember to click "Save" frequently to save the information you have written.
 The system will not save information if you go to the next page without saving.
-Click on "Save" every time you think of it. - 5.
+Click on "Save" every time you think of it.
+If you have required content not yet completed, you will receive error messages when you save.
+This is ok.
+Those messages will be resolved as you complete the required content. - 6.
+If the system is left idle it will time out in one hour.
+One keystroke will re-start the one hour "idle" time clock.
+Should the system time out, any unsaved information will be lost. - 7.
 An applicant may want to consider completing narrative sections in a word processing program and pasting it into the appropriate section.
 Since the text boxes have limited character counts, using the character counting tool in a word processing program when creating your response may be helpful.
-Please see the CVSSD E-Grants Applicant User Guide: Application form completion: Copy and Paste for additional information on this topic. - 6.
-It is recommended that a person, other than the writer of the grant, review the application.
+Please see the CVSSD E-Grants Applicant User Guide: Application form completion: Copy and Paste for additional information on this topic. - 8.
+Consider having someone, other than the writer of the grant, review the application. - 9.
+CVSSD recommends submitting the application at least one day prior to the closing date to avoid any unanticipated technical problems.

-Instructions for completing all FORMS in this application can be found by reviewing the Application Instructions.
+Instructions for completing all FORMS in this application can be found by reviewing Application Instructions.

-B. Project Information: Forms A-J
+B.: PROGRAM & PROJECT FORMS A - N

 The CVSSD E-Grants system allows the applicant to check the status of each form and see when the particular form was first created and last modified.
 When a form is complete, click on the button "mark as complete" and the icon next to the form name will show a check mark.
 This is an internal process and helps the applicant know when a form is complete.
 As each form is saved, the system will inform the applicant if there are errors.
-An applicant will be unable to submit the application until the errors are corrected in the application.
+An Applicant will be unable to submit the application until the errors are corrected in the application.

-Each applicant is required to complete Forms A - J. Form K (Attachments to Upload) is for use in attaching and uploading required documents.
+General Application Contents.
+Each applicant is required to complete the Application Contents Forms A - N. Form N (Attachments to Upload) is for use in attaching and uploading required documents.